circle AS SYMBOL ☉ ancient phenomenon ☉ sacred geometry ☉ CREATIVE PRACTICE

 Doing so, you are invited to engage with a new/old way of creating culture as an accurate reflection of your environment.

 Mandala art is available to everyone when they take the time to learn a few techniques.
-Delving in more deeply to discover the meaning behind the image properly honours the significance of its lineage.
+Delving in more deeply to discover the meaning behind the image properly honours the significance of its heritage.

 Check out the online tutorials for a guided experience to help you begin/deepen your mandala practice.